common-workflow-language/cwl-v1.2/salad/schema_salad/metaschema/salad.md

 ## Data concepts

-An **object** is a data structure equivalent to the "object" type in JSON, consisting of an unordered set of name/value pairs (referred to here as **fields**) and where the name is a string and the value is a string, number, boolean, array, or object.
+An **object** is a data structure equivalent to the "object" type in JSON, consisting of a unordered set of name/value pairs (referred to here as **fields**) and where the name is a string and the value is a string, number, boolean, array, or object.